jdmar3/inls718/_posts/2017-02-02-design-lab-3-setting-up-environments.md

 ---

 We're going to try today to set up environments so that we can start playing with hardware and looking at existing interfaces.
+Instructions for setting up VirtualBox and Kali Linux can be found in the notes below.

 <excerpt/>